instructor-ai/instructor/docs/blog/posts/rag-and-beyond.md

 - **Monolithic Search Backend**: Assumes a single search backend, which is not always the case.
 You may have multiple search backends, each with their own API, and you want to route the query to vector stores, search clients, sql databases, and more.

 - **Limitation of text search**: Restricts complex queries to a single string (`{query: str}`), sacrificing expressiveness, in using keywords, filters, and other advanced features.
-For example, `what problems did we fix last week` that cannot be answered by a simple text search, since documents that contain `problem, last week` are going to be present at every week.
+For example, asking `what problems did we fix last week` cannot be answered by a simple text search since documents that contain `problem, last week` are going to be present at every week.

 - **Limited ability to plan**: Assumes that the query is the only input to the search backend, but you may want to use other information to improve the search, like the user's location, or the time of day using the context to rewrite the query.
 For example, if you present the language model of more context its able to plan a suite of queries to execute to return the best results.